Can’t cope? Overwhelmed? Stressed?

-The strategies that follow take us beyond a focus on repairing weaknesses—attending only to what is wrong— and instead view growth as default, mental wellbeing as expected, personal strengths to be built up, and an authentic existence to be lived.
+The strategies that follow take us beyond a focus on repairing weaknesses and attending only to what is wrong, and instead view growth as default, mental wellbeing as expected, personal strengths to be built up, and an authentic existence to be lived.

-Before you read on, we thought you might like to download our 3 Resilience Exercises for free.
+Before you read on, we thought you might like to download our three Resilience Exercises for free.
 These engaging, science-based exercises will help you to effectively cope with difficult circumstances and give you the tools to improve the resilience of your clients, students, or employees.

 This article contains:

 A Look at the Coping Wheel

-Coping strategies are processes used by a person to manage their stress.
+Coping strategies are processes used to manage stress.
 They help to control your thoughts, feelings, and actions before, during, and after challenging situations.

 And there are plenty of them.

-Research into coping has identified over 400 strategies and multiple classifications (Skinner et al., 2003; Machado et al., 2020), including:
+Research into coping has identified over 400 strategies and multiple classifications (Machado et al., 2020), including:

 - Problem focused (proactively dealing with the source of the stress) versus emotion focused (reducing stress by regulating emotion)